North America's First Metal Miners & Metal Artisans

 While shaping through pounding would achieve the general overall shape of the copper piece it would take grinding to achieve the finished product.
 Grinding, whether done today or by ancient artisans, is a manufacturing technique that achieves multiple goals.
 Grinding can be used for metal removal, that is, to remove excess metal.
 Grinding can be used to bevel and sharpen a tool or weapon edge.
 It can also be used to achieve uniformity of thickness.
 A study of copper artifacts in collections today will demonstrate the presence of grind striations on the lateral edges of copper tools and weapons.
 Grinding was apparently used, with pounding, to first achieve the rough configuration of a copper tool, to produce ridges and bevels, and to shape sockets.
 After additional pounding the copper piece was brought to a finished state through fine grinding.

 It is obvious that grinding was used to sharpen the fine points of awls and fish hooks, as these points could not have been produced by pounding alone.
 Just as the double and asymmetrical beveling found on spear points, knives, and celts could not have been achieved solely by pounding.
-This same grinding and honing was later required when iron and steel replaced bronze for weapons and tools on other continents.
+This same grinding and honing was later required when iron and steel replaced copper and bronze for weapons and tools on other continents.

 Grinding was achieved through the use of locally available sandstones and other rock, which could be used just like the various rough to fine grit sandpaper and grinding wheels in use today.
 In the Keweenaw Peninsula, the Freda and Jacobsville sandstones were readily available to ancient artisans.
 The Freda Sandstone is a red/brown ferruginous sandstone, siltstone, and mudstone.
 This formation is at least 3700m thick.
 The Jacobsville Sandstone (over 3000m thick) is a red to white coarse to fine-grained feldspathic quartzose sandstone deposited in a rift flanking basin to the east of the Keweenaw Fault.
 Both of these sandstones are found in outcroppings, and in glacial till.
 Indigenous peoples in the Lake Superior Basin had all the tools necessary to mine native copper and fashion it into useful articles for their everyday use.